2.1 Basis of preparation

 Defined contribution plans

-The contributions to defined contribution plans are recognized m profit or loss as and when the services are rendered by employees.
+The contributions to defined contribution plans are recognized in profit or loss as and when the services are rendered by employees.
 The Company has no further obligations under these plans beyond its periodic contributions.

 Provident Fund and Employees' State Insurance Schemes